-The principal activities of the Bank are Islamic banking business and the provision of related financial services.
+The principal activities of MIB are Islamic banking business and the provision of related financial services.
+We provide full range of banking services based on Shari'ah principles including accepting deposits, granting of financing facilities and other ancillary services.
 There were no significant changes in these activities during the financial year.